 100 Newtons

 4. Marcus is on a merry-go-round holding a string.
-You are standing perpendicular to him and holding the other end of the string, so that the string forms a tangential line from the e of the merry-go-round.
+You are standing perpendicular to him and holding the other end of the string, so that the string forms a tangential line from the edge of the merry-go-round.
 If Marcus is 2 meters from the center of the ride, what torque are you applying on him if you pull with 30 N?

 60 N

-5. Fill in the blanks with either “heigher” or “lower.”
+5. Fill in the blanks with either “higher” or “lower.”

-The higher the moment of inertia of an object, the ___heigher___ the torque when one tries to spin the object.
+The higher the moment of inertia of an object, the ___higher___ the torque required to produce the same angular acceleration.

 6. A rotating glass door is at the entrance of a fancy hotel.
 It requires 24 Newtons of torque to spin.
 Little Jimmy tried to go in by himself and pushed the doors around.
 If he can only apply 18 Newtons of force, how far does he need to stand from the center axis of the spinning doors in order to get it to move?